kevinbungeneers/nhc-homekit/README.md

 You should now be able to run `nhc-homekit`.
 Nu further configuration is required!

 ### Run at boot
-In order to have `nhc-homekit` startup automatically when your machine boots, you'll have to add a systemd configuration like the following:
+In order to have `nhc-homekit` start up automatically when your machine boots, you'll have to add a systemd configuration like the following:

 ```
 [Unit]